 Review: Emilie Autumn and the Bloody Crumpets at Rock City, Nottingham (2010)Posted by Catherine Elms on February 1, 2010 Blog posts | Personal | | 8 comments

-After a cup of tea at my place, we went to Wagamama and stuffed our faces (nom nom nom) and then went over to the gig, where we bought some merchandise, including a copy of Emilie’s new book, The Asylym For Wayward Victorian Girls!
-I’ve been reading it this morning and I’m thoroughly enjoying it so far, even though the blurb made a lot of promises about the book that I fear will not be met, heh.
+After a pit stop at Wagamama we headed over to the gig in Rock City, where we immediately bought some merchandise, including a copy of Emilie’s new book, The Asylym For Wayward Victorian Girls.
+I’ve been reading it this morning and I’m thoroughly enjoying it so far.
 The gig itself, however, was pretty disappointing.
 The main drawback for me was the fact that most of the music we heard came from a backing track and not from live instruments as we expected.
 Sadly, even most of the violin and harpsichord sound came from the backing track, as during one song she started off playing the harpsichord, and halfway through the song she got up and the harpsichord was still playing!
 She played a violin solo at one point (Face the Wall) which definitely was live because the distorted violin sound was buzzy and harsh, but when she played violin in other songs (e.g. Liar) the violin sound was exactly the same as it was on the album (that is, much clearer and less buzzy), which gave me the impression that she was just miming along (although in Liar she did play the intro live, and the rest of the song sounded like the album).
 Not only that, but the sound lacked any impact whatsoever; it sounded tinny and rumbly, like they’d cut out all the mid frequencies.
-I appreciate that a lot of the electronic/industrial music on the album would be difficult (or impossible?) to recreate live, so I understand why she chose to sing over the recorded version of I Want My Innocence Back, for example.
-But with songs such as Misery Loves Company and The Art of Suicide, I can’t see why she chose to merely sing along to a backing track.
+I appreciate that a lot of the electronic/industrial music on the album would be difficult to recreate live, so I understand why she chose to sing over the recorded version of I Want My Innocence Back, for example.
+But with songs such as Misery Loves Company and The Art of Suicide, I can’t see why she couldn’t have recreated it using live instruments.